 BIOGRAPHY - REENA AHLUWALIA

-Reena Ahluwalia has led landmark collaborations with national and civic institutions, global luxury brands, diamond mining groups, and international trade organizations.
-Her partners include the Legislature of Ontario in Canada, the Government of Madhya Pradesh in India, the City of Antwerp in Belgium, De Beers, Rio Tinto, Greenland Ruby, the World Gold Council, and the Platinum Guild International.
-She has also collaborated with prestigious global luxury and diamond jewelry brands such as Forevermark, Royal Asscher, Diarough, and Aaron Shum Jewelry.
-Her award-winning diamond piece was showcased by iconic British fashion designer Alexander McQueen during his Spring/Summer 2000 New York runway debut.
-Her jewelry creations include a tribute Diamond Tiara for Catherine, Princess of Wales, a Guinness World Record-winning watch, a diamond setting for the Legislative Mace of Ontario, and a Belgian postage stamp celebrating diamonds.
+Her career is defined by landmark collaborations with national institutions, global luxury brands, and diamond mining groups.
+Her partners have included the Legislature of Ontario, the Government of Madhya Pradesh, the City of Antwerp, De Beers, Rio Tinto, Greenland Ruby, and the World Gold Council.
+She has also collaborated with prestigious houses such as Forevermark, Royal Asscher, Diarough, and Aaron Shum Jewelry.
+Her iconic creations include a tribute Diamond Tiara for Catherine, Princess of Wales, and in 2000, her award-winning diamond piece was showcased by Alexander McQueen during his New York runway debut.

 Hall of Fame induction by GJEPC, honoring Reena Ahluwalia’s lifetime achievement in the diamond and jewelry industry.
 2025